Pablo-RoVi/Dumbo-Supermarket/README.md

 # Dumbo-Supermarket
 Developing a web-based user management system for Dumbo Supermercados Ltda.
-Students from UC Norte create a RESTful API, choosing frameworks freely.
 Features include user authentication and CRUD operations for administrators.